 This course focuses on theories, concepts, narratives, and myths of crime and delinquent behavior.
-Contemporary issues and controversies within the criminal justice field are explored in social, political, and economic context.
-Special emphasis is placed on the role of race, class, gender, and culture in relation to the etiology, prevention, control, and treatment of crime and delinquency.
+Contemporary issues and controversies within the criminal justice field are explored in social, political, and economic contexts.
+Special emphasis is placed on the roles of race, class, gender, and culture in relation to the etiology, prevention, control, and treatment of crime and delinquency.
 This course is committed to general theoretical debate, examination of the interrelation between criminological theory and research, and empirical analyses of policy and practice.

-- Evaluate the etiology of crime from an evidence based perspective.
+- Evaluate the etiology of crime from an evidence-based perspective.